swiftlang/swift-evolution/proposals/0354-regex-literals.md

 It should also be noted that `#regex(...)` would introduce a syntactic inconsistency where the argument of a `#literal(...)` is no longer necessarily valid Swift syntax, despite being written in the form of an argument.

+#### On future extensibility to other foreign language snippets

+One of the benefits of `#regex(...)` or `re'...'` is the extensibility to other kinds of foreign langauge snippets, such as SQL.
+Nothing in this proposal precludes a scalable approach to foreign language snippets using `#lang(...)` or `lang'...'`.
+If or when that happens, regex could participate as well, but the proposed syntax would still be valuable as regex literals *are* unique in their prevalence as fragments passed directly to API, as well as components of a result builder DSL.

 ### Shortened magic literal `#(...)`

 We could reduce the visual weight of `#regex(...)` by only requiring `#(...)`.
 However it would still retain the same issues, such as still looking potentially visually noisy as an argument, and having suboptimal behavior for parenthesis balancing.
 It is also not clear why regex literals would deserve such privileged syntax.